-As an Medley application program runs, it creates data structures (allocated out of free storage space), manipulates them, and then discards them.
-If there were no way to reclaim this space, over time the Medley memory would fill up, and the computation would come to a halt.
+As an Interlisp-D applications program runs, it creates data structures (allocated out of free storage space), manipulates them, and then discards them.
+If there were no way of reclaiming this space, over time the Interlisp-D memory (both the physical memory in the machine and the virtual memory stored on the disk) would fill up, and the computation would come to a halt.
 Actually, long before this could happen the system would probably become intolerably slow, due to "data fragmentation," which occurs when the data currently in use are spread over many virtual memory pages, so that most of the computer time must be spent swapping disk pages into physical memory.
 The problem of fragmentation will occur in any situation where the virtual memory is significantly larger than the real physical memory.
-To reduce swapping, you want to keep the "working set" (the set of pages containing actively referenced data) as small as possible.
+To reduce swapping, it is desirable to keep the "working set" (the set of pages containing actively referenced data) as small as possible.

-You can write programs that don't generate much "garbage" data, or which recycle data, but such programs tend to be complex and hard to debug.
+It is possible to write programs that don't generate much "garbage" data, or which recycle data, but such programs tend to be overly complicated and difficult to debug.
 Spending effort writing such programs defeats the whole point of using a system with automatic storage allocation.
-An important part of any Lisp implementation is the "garbage collector" that finds discarded data and reclaims its space.
+An important part of any Lisp implementation is the "garbage collector" which identifies discarded data and reclaims its space.
 There are several well-known approaches to garbage collection.
-One method is the traditional mark-and-sweep, which identifies "garbage" data by marking all accessible data structures, and then sweeping through the data spaces to find all unmarked objects (i.e., not referenced by any other object).
-This method is guaranteed to reclaim all garbage, but it takes time proportional to the number of allocated objects, which may be very large.
+One method is the traditional mark-and-sweep garbage collection algorithm, which identifies "garbage" data by marking all accessible data structures, and then sweeping through the data spaces to find all unmarked objects (i.e., not referenced by any other object).
+Although this method is guaranteed to reclaim all garbage, it takes time proportional to the number of allocated objects, which may be very large.
+(Some allocated objects will have been marked during the "mark" phase, and the remainder will be collected during the "sweep" phase; so all will have to be touched in some way.)
 Also, the time that a mark-and-sweep garbage collection takes is independent of the amount of garbage collected; it is possible to sweep through the whole virtual memory, and only recover a small amount of garbage.